DOV-Vlaanderen/pydov/contrib/README.md

     - soil

 The different datasets will be saved as seperate Excel tabs of one Excel file.\
-Note that all the OVAM data will be saved in one Excel-tab
+Note that all the OVAM data will be saved in one Excel tab.

 ## Installation